ppgcourseUB/ppgcourse2023/Orthology/Readme.md

 module load orthofinder

 #running orthofinder
-orthofinder -f proteomes_parsed -og
+orthofinder -f proteomes_parsed -og -t 8 -a 2
 ```

 > The flag -f indicates the folder where the proteomes are found.
 The -og option will tell orthoFinder to stop after inferring the orthogroups.
+You can adapt the program for multi-threading using the -t (homology searches) and -a (analysis) options.
+Note that if you do not specify orthoFinder will take all resources available.

 2.- While the program works, lets have a look to the options that `OrthoFinder` has.
-Open a new terminal
-and type `orthofinder -h`
+Type `orthofinder -h`

 > Note that one of the options is `-S` which determines how the homology search will be done. `Diamond` is very fast, much faster than `Blast`, but is less sensitive when running with distantly related species.
 Consider this when running `OrthoFinder`.